yujinan1990/frontEnd/Day1.md

   >>+ Don't Forget the End Tag
   >>+ The browser will remove any extra spaces and extra lines when the page is displayed:
 >## &lt; pre &gt;
-  >>+ the text inside a <pre> element is displayed in a fixed-width font (usually Courier), and it preserves both spaces and line breaks:
+  >>+ the text inside a &lt;pre&gt; element is displayed in a fixed-width font (usually Courier), and it preserves both spaces and line breaks:

 >## &lt; button &gt;